jgm/pandoc/test/command/biblatex-murray.md

 ---
 nocite: "[@*]"
 references:
-- annote: An article entry with author authors.
+- annote: An article entry with `\arabic{author}`{=latex} authors.
 By default, long author and editor lists are automatically truncated.
     This is configurable
   author:
   - family: Hostetler
     given: Michael J.